For questions or to reserve:

 Itinerary

-Day +1: Arrive Fairbanks, Alaska
+Day +1: Arrive in Fairbanks, Alaska

 Overnight: Pike's Waterfront Lodge (D)

-Day +2: Fairbanks / Alaska Railroad / Denali National Park
+Day +2: Fairbanks | Alaska Railroad | Denali National Park

 Delight in breakfast aboard the train before arriving in Denali.
 Upon arriving at the park, take a short walk with your Expedition Leader to the Denali National Park Visitor Center for a brief orientation.
 View the exhibits or sign up for ranger-led talks, hikes, and other activities available during your stay in Denali.
 Afterward, take the courtesy shuttle to the Grande Denali Lodge.
-This evening, enjoy a lively dinner where you'll explore fun and unique features of the park with a presenter from the Murie Science and Learning Center.

 Overnight: Grande Denali Lodge (B,D)

-$65/person and $55 per youth 12 and under
+$65 per person; $55 per youth 12 and under (not recommended for children under 3)

-$685/person and $635 per youth 10 and under
+$685 per person; $635 per youth 10 and under

 Wilderness Wave Raft Tour: Enjoy a rafting trip along the natural boundary of Denali National Park.
-You’ll glide through 11 miles of glacially carved valleys and amazing vistas with panoramic views of Mount Fellows and the
+Glide through 11 miles of glacially carved valleys and amazing vistas with panoramic views of Mount Fellows and the Nenana Canyon with your rafting guide.
+Although you’ll encounter the occasional rapid, this option is mellow enough for all ages.
+You can actively paddle or sit back and relax.

-$120/person and $70 per youth 11 and under
+$120 per person; $70 per youth 11 and under

-Denali Wilderness ATV Adventure: Whether a novice or experienced ATVer, this trip is a memorable experience in the Alaskan wilderness on your own automatic single ATV or 2-passenger side-by-side ATV.
-Riding along trails
+Denali Wilderness ATV Adventure: Whether a novice or experienced ATVer, this excursion is a memorable experience in the Alaskan wilderness on your own automatic single ATV or 2-passenger side-by-side ATV.
+Led by knowledgeable guides, ride along trails around Denali National Park, at speeds up to 30 mph, including photography stops with breathtaking 360° views of the Alaska Range.
+This excursion covers approximately 10 miles during 1.5 hours on the trails.

 Day +3: Denali National Park Wilderness Excursion